Serial numbers are not the only thing that will give you a year for your Gibson. See our Dating a USA Gibson page for more info.

 Prior to 1984 when the Kalamazoo, MI factory was closed, the numbers 001-499 indicated Kalamazoo production.
 Ranking numbers 500-999 continued to indicate Nashville production through 1989.

 Since 1989, all Gibson acoustics are built in Bozeman, MT and all Gibson electrics are built in Nashville or Memphis.
+The Memphis factory closed around 2017, was vacated in 2019 and is now FedEx.
 Ranking numbers for Bozeman start each day at 001 and the electrics may start as low as the 300s.

 Examples: 70108276 means the instrument was produced on Jan.
 10, 1978, in Kalamazoo and was the 276th instrument stamped that day.